BlueBrain/sonata-network-reduction/README.rst

     docker run -v $HOME:/home/your_mounted_home -it sonata-reduction:<put version here> /bin/bash

-After you should end up in `/home/sonata-reduction` of the docker container.
-Here you should be able to run a shell command (see example below). **Don't forget that for a general container, you must compile your mods before doing reduction.** Also please don't forget that they must be compiled with a relative path.
-For example, you mount mods directory:
+After you should end up in :file:`/home/sonata-reduction` of the docker container.
+Here you should be able to run a shell command (see an example below). **Don't forget that for a general container, you must compile your mods before doing reduction.** Also don't forget that they must be compiled with a relative path.
+For example, you mount your :file:`$HOME/mods` directory to docker's :file:`/mods` directory:

 .. code:: bash

     docker run -v $HOME/mods:/mods -it sonata-reduction:<put version here> /bin/bash

-Mods files now are in `/mods`.
-From `/home/sonata-reduction` you need to:
+Mods files now are in :file:`/mods`.
+From :file:`/home/sonata-reduction` inside the docker you need to:

 .. code:: bash

     nrnivmodl ../../mods

-After that you should be able to run reduction with your mods from `/home/sonata-reduction`.
+After that you should be able to run reduction with your mods from :file:`/home/sonata-reduction`.

 Installation
 ------------